Wiki · Person · Last reviewed June 19, 2026

 In 2012, Koller co-founded Coursera with Andrew Ng.
 The platform helped turn elite university courses into a mass online education market, making machine learning, data science, programming, and many other subjects accessible beyond enrolled university students.

 This educational role matters for AI because technical fields spread through curriculum.
 A model, paper, or framework can be important inside a lab; a course can reshape who is able to enter the field.
-Koller's work therefore belongs not only to AI research history, but also to the infrastructure by which AI knowledge became public and professionalized.
+Koller's work therefore belongs not only to AI research history, but also to the infrastructure by which AI knowledge became public, professionalized, and platform-mediated.

 Machine Learning and Biology